alexytsu/tents/README.md

 ## Method

 A simple constraint satisfaction algorithm is used.
-At each timestep, the most optimal solution for the next step is greedily chosen.
-The algorithm cannot choose states it has already seen (they are serialised and cached) and therefore always makes progress even if it means a 'regression' in the completedeness heuristic.
+At each iteration, the most optimal solution is greedily chosen.
+The algorithm does not choose states it has already seen (they are serialised and cached) and therefore always makes progress.